Herringway/hwkode/hkode.md

 Each battle is divided into (hopefully several) rounds.
 At the start of each round, players choose an action to take.
 Once everyone has decided what they will do, the actions will execute, with the fastest combatants going first and the slowest going last.
 Some status effects change the number of turns a player will get in a round.
 Enemies may be able to take multiple turns as well.

+Note that some skills may be used freely while deciding actions - You can use as many of them as you want, but unless stated otherwise, you may use each one only once per round.

+At the beginning of each round, a [Hazard](#hazards) is selected.
+The effects of the selected hazard will not activate until the next round, however.

+Every fighter recovers 10% SP at the start of a round.

 ## Elements

 |Element   | Symbol | Special                                              |